 If you have questions about how EAP can be of help to you call (920) 424-2061.

 EAP Can Help With Personal Issues

-EAP services can help you and your family to resolve personal problems affecting job performance and/or personal well-being.
+EAP services can help you and your family get connected with information, resources and referrals for personal problems affecting job performance and/or personal well-being.
 Typical problems may include: